John A. Long: Science communication and books

-Since 2013 John Long has written or been involved in producing some 30 article for The Conversation website which has had over 1.45 million hits.
+Since 2013 John Long has written or been involved in producing 55 articles for The Conversation website which has had over 2.9 million hits.
 His work has been selected for the 2015 and 2017 Anthology of Best Australian Science Writing.

 Professional service

-John Long became the first Australian to hold the position of President of the Society of Vertebrate Paleontology (SVP), an office between 2016 and 2018.
-As a member of the executive committee of the SVP between 2012 and 2018, he was involved in litigation against US President Donald Trump for reducing the area of National Monuments like Grand Staircase–Escalante in Utah holding significant paleontological resources.
-In 2016 he became President of the Royal Society of South Australia.
+John Long became the first Australian to hold the position of President of the Society of Vertebrate Paleontology (SVP), an office between 2016 and 2018.Between 2016 and 2019 he was President of the Royal Society of South Australia.

 John Long has also been an active participant in protecting Australian fossil heritage.
 He has actively participated in the campaign to update the Heritage status of the Beaumaris fossil site in Melbourne to protect it from future development.

 Awards

 Long's awards include the 2001 Eureka Prize for the Promotion of Science, the 2003 Riversleigh Society Medal for promoting the understanding of Australian prehistory, and the 2008 Australasian Science Prize, a prize awarded across all disciplines of science and medicine each year by Australasian Science magazine for excellence in peer-reviewed research.
 The 2008 Prize was awarded for the discovery of the world's oldest vertebrate embryos.

 Long's literary awards include the 2006 Best Primary Reference book by the Australian Publishers Association for The Big Picture Book- Life on Earth Unfolding Through Time, which also picked up the 2006 Environmental Award for Children's Literature (non-fiction) and was short-listed for the best information book (Eve Pownall Award of the Children's Book Council) and shortlisted for best children's book in the Western Australian Premier's Book Awards 2006.

 In 2007 his book Swimming in Stone-The Amazing Gogo Fossils of the Kimberley was shortlisted for the Science writing prize of the Victorian Premier's Literary Awards.

 In 2011 Long and colleagues Kate Trinajstic, Gavin Young & Tim Senden were short-listed for the Eureka Prize for Scientific Research.
 In December 2011 Long received the 2011 Research Medal of the Royal Society of Victoria (Category Earth Sciences).

 In 2014 he was awarded the Verco Medal for research from the Royal Society of South Australia.

 In 2016 he was part of Prof Ross Large's team TEPO (Trace Elements in Past Oceans) which won the 2016 Eureka Prize for Excellence in Interdisciplinary Scientific Research.

 In 2019, he won the Jim Bettison and Helen James Award at the Adelaide Film Festival.

+In 2023 he was part of the team that won the Whitley Medal for their book on "Prehistoric Australasia- Visions of Evolution and Extinction".